Torrenting is pretty sweet. But not everyone thinks so.

 Of course, internet service providers aren’t idiots.
 They know why most people pay for super-fast internet speeds every month.
 And they might be able to guess that the user uploading and downloading, say, 1TB per month is using torrents.

 But they can’t prove it.
 And thus, they can’t take action against you.
 And really, they don’t want to lose customers, so they’re fine with remaining in this gray area.

 That being said, there are two things to keep in mind before booting up a VPN:

 - Many VPNs aren’t trustworthy, especially “free” ones

-- There are a small number of countries that ban or several limit VPN use
+- There are a small number of countries that ban or severely limit VPN use

 So, if you live in a country like China, Iraq, Turkey, or others that don’t allow VPNs, you may be out of luck.
 Or you’ll have to use at your own risk.

 Even if you don’t, however, you should do your research before signing up for a VPN.
 For instance, a VPN that keeps logs can come back to bite you in the long run.
 And yes, you’ll have to pay a small monthly fee, which can be as low as a few dollars, to get a reliable and trusworthy VPN service.
 But it’ll save you a lot of hassle in the long run.

 Our recommendation for torrenting is PIA VPN, since it hits all of the points above and then some.
 It'll drastically increase your security when you're torrenting... and doing anything else online.

 We just threw a lot of information at you.
 So, let’s sum it up.